-The library does not endorse the viewpoints of any group or individuals.
+The library does not endorse the viewpoints of any group or individual.

 Length of Circulation

-DVDs may be checked out for one week at a charge of $.50 per title.
-Borrower must be 18 years of age (or may be 15, 16, or 17 years of age with a signed permission slip on file from a parent or guardian) and may check out up to 10 DVDs at a time.
-DVDs may not be renewed, but may be brought to the library to be checked in and checked out at a charge fo $.50 per title (if title is not on hold for another patron).
-Quickflix and Quickflix Blu-ray Discs may be checked out for 2 days only, with no renewals.
+DVDs and Game Discs may be checked out for one week.
+Borrower must be 18 years of age or be 15, 16, or 17 years of age with a signed permission slip on file from a parent or guardian.
+DVDs are limited to 10 at a time and Game Discs are limited to 2 at a time.
+DVDs and Game Discs may not be renewed, but may be brought to the library to be checked in and checked out again (if title is not on hold for another patron).
+Quickflix may be checked out for 2 days only, with no renewals.

-DVDs, CDs, and Books on CD are not to be repaired, altered or tampered with in any way.
+DVDs, CDs, Books on CD, and Game Discs are not to be repaired, altered or tampered with in any way.
 If there is a problem with any of these items, please inform us at the time the item is returned.
 Avoid leaving these items in temperature extremes and play only at room temperature.
 In case of damage or loss, borrower may be charged the full replacement cost.
-All materials except children’s board games and WiFi Hotspots may be returned in the book drop.
+All materials except children’s board games may be returned in the book drop.